papertest433/DeepVAD/datasets.md

 </p>

 <p align = "justify">
 mAP is the mean of the Average Precision scores across different classes.
-In multi-class classification tasks, each class has its own Precision-Recall Curve, and mAP calculates the average of the AP for each class, providing an overall performance measure of the model across all classes.mAP is a widely used metric for multi-class detection tasks, especially in object detection.
+In multi-class classification tasks, each class has its own Precision-Recall Curve, and mAP calculates the average of the AP for each class, providing an overall performance measure of the model across all classes. mAP is a widely used metric for multi-class detection tasks, especially in object detection.
 It provides a comprehensive measure of the model's ability to identify and localize objects across different categories.
 </p>

 ### 2.1.3 EER (Equal Error Rate) and EDR (Equal Detected Rate)[[Paper](https://www.cv-foundation.org/openaccess/content_iccv_2013/papers/Lu_Abnormal_Event_Detection_2013_ICCV_paper.pdf)]

 <p align = "justify">
-EER refers to the error rate where the false positive rate (FPR) and the false negative rate (FNR) are equal on the Receiver Operating Characteristic (ROC) curve.At this point, the detection system has an equal number of true positives (TP) and false negatives (FN), meaning the number of correctly detected anomalies is the same as the number of missed anomalies.EER is a crucial performance measure because it provides a balance point where the sensitivity and specificity of the detection system are equally weighted.
+EER refers to the error rate where the false positive rate (FPR) and the false negative rate (FNR) are equal on the Receiver Operating Characteristic (ROC) curve.
+At this point, the detection system has an equal number of true positives (TP) and false negatives (FN), meaning the number of correctly detected anomalies is the same as the number of missed anomalies.
+EER is a crucial performance measure because it provides a balance point where the sensitivity and specificity of the detection system are equally weighted.
 </p>

 <p align = "justify">
-EDR typically refers to the proportion of total anomalies that are detected by the system at a specific detection threshold.This metric focuses on the recall of the detection system, which is the ratio of the number of correctly detected anomalies to the total number of actual anomalies.
+EDR typically refers to the proportion of total anomalies that are detected by the system at a specific detection threshold.
+This metric focuses on the recall of the detection system, which is the ratio of the number of correctly detected anomalies to the total number of actual anomalies.
 </p>

 <p align = "justify">